 The recoverable amount of the CGU has been determined based on value-in-use calculations.
 These calculations use pre-tax cash flow projections based on financial budgets approved by management covering a five-year period.
 Cash flows beyond the five-year period are extrapolated using the estimated long term growth rates stated below.
+The cashflows are free cashflows to equity (2021: free cashflows to the firm).
 The growth rate does not exceed the long-term average growth rate for the products, industries, or country or countries in which the which the CGU operates.
 The key assumptions, long term growth rate and discount rate used in the value-in-use calculations are as follows.